-We are so grateful for our US Female Veterans.
-Thank you to our volunteers, our sponsors and our individual donors for the continuous support they have provided.
-Join us for our next project!
+We are so grateful for our US Veterans.
+Thank you to our volunteers, our sponsors and our individual donors for the continuous support they continue to provide across all of our projects.

 $5 buys a bag of soil.
 Packages of seeds.
 A flower pot.